-MODIFICATION OF PATE OF FEDERAL FINANCIAL PARTICIPATION IN STATE PROGRAMS OF AID TO NEEDY FAMILIES WITH CHILDREN AND AGED, BLIND, OR DISABLED INDIVIDUALS which have accured at the time such assignment is executed;
+MODIFICATION OF PATE OF FEDERAL FINANCIAL PARTICIPATION IN STATE PROGRAMS OF AID TO NEEDY FAMILIES WITH CHILDREN AND AGED, BLIND, OR DISABLED INDIVIDUALS

 Sec.
 6. (a)(1) Section 3(a) of the Social Security Act is amended by striking out clauses (1) and (2) and inserting in lieu thereof the following: